corda/corda/docs/source/flow-state-machines.rst

 It also takes a set of arguments to pass to the constructor.
 Because it's possible for flow invocations to be requested by untrusted code (e.g. a state that you have been sent), the types that can be passed into the flow are checked against a whitelist, which can be extended by apps themselves at load time.
-There are also a series of inlined extension functions of the form ``CordaRPCOps.startFlow`` which help with invoking flows in a type safe manner.
+There are also a series of inlined Kotlin extension functions of the form ``CordaRPCOps.startFlow`` which help with invoking flows in a type safe manner.

-The process of starting a flow returns a ``FlowHandle`` that you can use to either observe the result, observe its progress and which also contains a permanent identifier for the invoked flow in the form of the ``StateMachineRunId``.
+The process of starting a flow returns a ``FlowHandle`` that you can use to observe the result, and which also contains a permanent identifier for the invoked flow in the form of the ``StateMachineRunId``.
+Should you also wish to track the progress of your flow (see :ref:`progress-tracking`) then you can invoke your flow instead using ``CordaRPCOps.startFlowWithProgressDynamic`` or any of its corresponding ``CordaRPCOps.startFlowWithProgress`` extension functions.
+These will return a ``FlowProgressHandle``, which is just like a ``FlowHandle`` except that it also contains an observable ``progress`` field.

 In a two party flow only one side is to be manually started using ``CordaRPCOps.startFlow``.
 The other side has to be registered by its node to respond to the initiating flow via ``PluginServiceHub.registerFlowInitiator``.